front-end-foundations/session1/readme.md

 Open `box-model.html` in Chrome, right click on the text and select Inspect.

-Despite recent moves by Microsoft - Safari, Firefox and especially Chrome are still the browsers of choice for web designers.
+Despite recent moves by Microsoft - Safari, Firefox and especially Chrome are the browsers of choice for web designers.
 One of the reasons for this is their superior developer tools.

 You should take some time to familiarize yourself with their full functionality.